Importance Weighted Expectation-Maximization for Protein Sequence Design: Experiments

 \subsection{Ablation Study}

 Bottom halves of Table \ref{table_fitness}, \ref{table_diversity} and \ref{table_novelty} report the results of ablation tests. \model-w/o-MRFs improves the average diversity and novelty scores by as much as $33$x compared with \model-w/o-LV, which demonstrates that introducing a latent variable can significantly help to generate diverse proteins. \model-w/o-MRFs achieves higher maximum fitness scores than \model-w/o-ESM on all datasets, validating that adopting a pretrained protein language model as the encoder helps to design more satisfactory protein sequences.
 However, directly finetuning ESM-2 to sample candidates (ESM-Search) drops $1.3$ points on average fitness score compared with taking ESM-2 as an encoder (\model-w/o-MRFs), demonstrating that ESM-2 is not suitable for direct sequence design.
-Incorporating combinatorial structure features can further improve the fitness of the designed proteins (\model-w/o-ISEM V.S. \model-w/o-MRFs), based on which learning the proposal distribution by importance sampling based VEM can better promote more desirable, diverse and novel protein generation.
+Incorporating combinatorial structure features can further improve the fitness of the designed proteins (\model-w/o-ISEM V.S. \model-w/o-MRFs), based on which learning the proposal distribution by importance sampling based MCEM can better promote more desirable, diverse and novel protein generation.
+We also provide the model performance with a fully-connected decoder~(non-autoregressive decoder) instead of the current autoregressive one in Appendix~\ref{appendix_nat}.
+It shows the non-autoregressive decoder can not generate good candidates for protein with longer sequences such as LGK ($439$ amino acids).